wilsonwinhi/CIT594VirusSimulation/README.md

 ## List
 Since the graph is in the form of adjacent list, data structure List is necessary.
 Each neighbor will be stored in the global variable List<People> socialNetwork.
 The group will directly use the interface List in the java build-in library.

+# Result

 ![alt text](https://github.com/wilsonwinhi/CIT594VirusSimulation/blob/master/virus_simulation.png)

+from above result, we can found out that K-Shell method with K = 40 has an edge on preventing the virus spread in our network.